zilishen/documentation/content/nms/admin-guides/maintenance/backup-and-recovery.md

 tags: [ "docs" ]
 # Create a new entry in the Jira DOCS Catalog and add the ticket ID (DOCS-<number>) below
 docs: "DOCS-1098"
-# Taxonomies
-# These are pre-populated with all available terms for your convenience.
-# Remove all terms that do not apply.
-categories: ["installation", "platform management"]
-doctypes: ["task"]
-journeys: ["using", "self service"]
-personas: ["devops", "netops", "secops", "support"]
-versions: []
-authors: []

 ---